Kalabhairava Ashtakam: The Song of the Lord of Time (Lyrics & Meaning)

 Translation:

-Those who read this enchanting eight-verse hymn on Kalabhairava, which is a means for attaining knowledge and liberation, which increases diverse forms of merit, and which destroys grief, delusion, poverty, greed, anger, and suffering—such people, for certain (Dhruvam), will attain the holy presence of Kalabhairava's feet after death.
+Those who recite this beautiful Kalabhairava Ashtakam, which is a means to knowledge and liberation, which increases merit, and which destroys grief, delusion, poverty, greed, anger, and suffering, will surely attain the presence of Kalabhairava's feet.

 Thus concludes the Kalabhairava Ashtakam.